espressif/esp-dl/docs/en/implement_custom_layer.md

-# Implement Custom Layer Step by Step
+# Customize a Layer Step by Step

-Our implemented layers, e.g. Conv2D, DepthwiseConv2D, are derived from base class **Layer** in [`./include/layer/dl_layer_base.hpp`](../../include/layer/dl_layer_base.hpp).
-As you see, the Layer class only has one member variable `name`, no virtual function needed to be overload.
-Actually, if it's no use with name, it will not necessary to implement a custom layer by derived from Layer class.
-However, we recommend deriving for code consistency.
+The implemented layers of ESP-DL, e.g. Conv2D, DepthwiseConv2D, are derived from the base **Layer** class in [`./include/layer/dl_layer_base.hpp`](../../include/layer/dl_layer_base.hpp).
+The Layer class only has one member variable `name`.
+Although if `name` is not used it would be unnecessary to customize a layer derived from the Layer class, we recommend doing so for code consistency.

-The example here is not a runnable class but for design purpose clarification.
-For a runnable example, please check the header files in [./include/layer/](../../include/layer/) folder, which contains Conv2D, DepthwiseConv2D, Concat2D, etc implements.
+The example in this document is not runnable, but only for design reference.
+For a runnable example, please check header files in the [./include/layer/](../../include/layer/) folder, which contains layers such as Conv2D, DepthwiseConv2D, Concat2D, etc.

-As input and output of layer are Tensor, **it is quite necessary to know the definition about Tensor in [About Type Define](./about_type_define.md/#Tensor)**.
+As the input and output of a layer are tensors, **it is quite necessary to learn about Tensor in [About Variables and Constants](./about_type_define.md/#Tensor)**.

-Let's start to implement a custom layer!
+Let's start to customize a layer!

-## Step-1 Derived from Layer class
+## Step 1: Derive from the Layer class

-Here, we derive a new layer named `MyLayer` from Layer class.
-Declare member variables, constructor and destructor according to requirements.
-Do not forget to initialize the constructor of base class.
-Nothing special here, just follow the C/C++ specification.
+Derive a new layer (named `MyLayer` in the example) from the Layer class, and then member variables, constructor and destructor according to requirements.
+Do not forget to initialize the constructor of the base class.

 ```c++
 class MyLayer : public Layer